 Both the sets of keys for each level are 2 bytes each in length and are stored in data flash.
 The unseal key (stored at Unseal Key 0 and Unseal Key 1) and the full-access key (stored at Full-Access Key 0 and Full-Access Key 1) can only be updated when in FULL-ACCESS mode.
+The order of the keys is Key 1 followed by Key 0.
 The order of the bytes entered through the Control() command is the reverse of what is read from the part.
-For example, if the first and second words of the Unseal Key 0 read returns 0x1234 and 0x5678, then the Control() should supply 0x3412 and 0x7856 to unseal the part.
+For example, if the Key 1 and Key 0 of the Unseal Key read returns 0x1234 and 0x5678, then the Control() should supply 0x3412 and 0x7856 to unseal the part.